 FYI, if you’re a family history / genealogy noob . . .
 “3rd cousins twice removed” explained:

 Your first cousins are the children of your parents’ siblings, i.e. your aunts & uncles’ kids.
 First cousins because you are the first generation down from the sibling connection.

 Now, your second cousins’ kids, what are they?
 Your second cousins, once removed.
-“Removed” just means however many generations off from the sibling connection.
+“Removed” just means however many generations down the ladder on either side.
 The smallest number of generation lines to the sibling connection is the “___ cousin” and the “___ removed” counts the rest.

 So when my second cousins’ kids have kids … they will be my second cousins twice removed.

 My Grandpa Doug‘s line goes way back to early U.S. colonial days so I’ve got some cool connections, a lot of which are through him.
 People including Oliver Wendell Holmes, Emerson, Thoreau, Steinbeck, Elvis, Harry Truman, Jefferson, the Bushes, Johnny Carson, Carrie Fisher . . . lots of people.

 If you need a hand getting into the group or set up with anything, post a comment.